-Throughfall and open field precipitation has been measured at the four sites in 1995-1996, 1998, 1999 and 2000.
+Throughfall and open field precipitation has been measured at the four sites in 1995-1996, 1998, 1999, 2000 and 2001.
 From these data the temporal variation can be determined.
-Figures 4.2a to 4.2d show the temporal variation in deposition estimates for the four sites as derived from throughfall measurements and bulk deposition data after application of the canopy exchange model.
+Figures 8a to 8d show the temporal variation in deposition estimates for the four sites as derived from throughfall measurements and bulk deposition data after application of the canopy exchange model.
 The period is too short to determine trends in deposition, because of the uncertainty in the deposition estimates (see next section).
 The four sites show different features.
 The fluxes of sulphur and nitrogen, both total and dry, at Dwingelo and Speuld show the same temporal variation with a high correlation.
 At Hardenberg and Zeist this correlation is not observed.
-Dwingelo does not show an increase or decrease in fluxes, but at Speuld the fluxes generally increased during the measuring period.
-At Zeist and Hardenberg the picture is not clear, showing both decreasing as increasing fluxes and fluxes without any change.
-At Hardenberg the total nitrate fluxes gradually increased, whereas the total NH4 fluxes decreased.
+The fluxes at Dwingelo and Speuld do not show an increase or decrease in fluxes during the measuring period.
+At Hardenberg the picture is also not clear, showing both decreasing as increasing fluxes and fluxes without any change.
 At Zeist most of the fluxes in the recent years decreased relative to 95/96, except for the dry deposition of NH4, which increased.

-Figure 4.2a Temporal variation in deposition measured at Dwingelo
+Figure 8a Temporal variation in deposition measured at Dwingelo

-Figure 4.2b Temporal variation in deposition measured at Hardenberg
+Figure 9b Temporal variation in deposition measured at Hardenberg

-Figure 4.2c Temporal variation in deposition measured at Speuld
+Figure 10c Temporal variation in deposition measured at Speuld

-Figure 4.2d Temporal variation in deposition measured at Zeist
+Figure 11d Temporal variation in deposition measured at Zeist

-There are several drawbacks which should be taken into account before drawing conclusions about trends in deposition from these data.
+There are several drawbacks, which should be taken into account before drawing conclusions about trends in deposition from these data.
 First of all the growth rate is about half a meter per year.
 An increase in forest height and biomass leads generally to an increase in dry deposition.
 Secondly, throughfall is an indirect measure for atmospheric deposition.
 The difference between throughfall and micro meteorological measurements have been discussed in length, see e.g. Erisman and Draaijers (1995) for an overview.
-Apart from the accuracy of the two methods, comparison between the two methods is hampered by i) canopy exchange processes, especially relevant for nitrogen compounds and base cations, ii) representativity of the data, i.e. throughfall measurements are representative for a small canopy area 'above' the gutters, whereas micro meteorological measurements are a of about 100 times the measuring height, an area with a radius of about 4 km in the case of Speulder forest; ii) throughfall measurements represent the flux to the stems and canopy, whereas micro meteorological fluxes represent the flux to the whole surface, including the surface below the canopy, and iv) throughfall fluxes are compound totals, whereas micro meteorological fluxes include both gaseous and particle fluxes.
+Apart from the accuracy of the two methods, comparison between the two methods is hampered by i) canopy exchange processes, especially relevant for nitrogen compounds and base cations, ii) representativity of the data, i.e. throughfall measurements are representative for a small canopy area 'above' the gutters, whereas micro meteorological measurements for an area of about 100 times the measuring height, an area with a radius of about 4 km in the case of Speulder forest; ii) throughfall measurements represent the flux to the stems and canopy, whereas micro meteorological fluxes represent the flux to the whole surface, including the surface below the canopy, and iv) throughfall fluxes are compound totals, whereas micro meteorological fluxes include both gaseous and particle fluxes.
 Several studies revealed that if both the micro meteorological measurements and the throughfall measurements are made with much care and fulfilling the most important demands regarding sampling, representativity and accuracy, and the throughfall fluxes are corrected for canopy exchange processes (Draaijers et al., 1996), both methods yield similar annual average fluxes within 20%, except for nitrogen compounds (see Erisman and Draaijers, 1995).
+Finally, it must be emphasised that the wet deposition fluxes at Speuld, Dwingelo and Zeist were calculated instead of derived from RIVM measurements.